 - Ripe bananas - Make sure the bananas are soft and ripe.
-Their taste becomes sweeter and stronger as they get riper.
+Overripe bananas with a brown color taste sweeter and the banana flavor gets stronger as they get riper.

-- Sugars - The combination of granulated sugar and light brown sugar flavors the cake perfectly.
+- Sugars - The combination of granulated white sugar and light delicate brown sugar flavors the cake perfectly.

 - Coconut oil - We need oil to help the cake become moist and rich.
 Coconut oil won’t make the cake taste like coconut but in case you don't have it on hand, replace it with melted butter.

 - Sour cream - This will actually make the cake taste super moist as well as pleasantly tangy and tart.
 Plain Greek yogurt works well as a substitute.

 - Vanilla extract - For warm, rich flavors and balance.
 Try making your own vanilla extract at home!